 The Timken Museum of Art owes its existence to the combined efforts and generosity of two families: the prominent Timken family from Canton, Ohio, and Anne and Amy Putnam who arrived in San Diego in the early 1900s from Vermont, accompanied by their elderly parents and preceded by their uncle, Henry Putnam, who retired in San Diego in 1898.

 In 1951, with the assistance of longtime friend and advisor Walter Ames, the Putnam sisters established the nonprofit Putnam Foundation, under which their artworks became designated as the Putnam Foundation Collection.
 In accordance with the sisters’ wishes, the Putnam Foundation continued to purchase paintings of high quality.
 The paintings that were acquired from 1951-1956 form the core of the European collection, as it is known today.

-In the years between the Foundation's establishment and the opening of the museum, the Putnam Foundation Collection paintings remained on loan to institutions such as the Metropolitan Museum of Art in New York City; the National Gallery in Washington, DC; and Harvard University's Fogg Art Museum.
-In 1965, the paintings were reunited, and hung in their new permanent quarters at the Timken Art Museum.
-Located on the Prado in San Diego's beautiful Balboa Park, today's Timken Museum of Art displays more than 60 extraordinary artworks, predominantly paintings augmented by a small holding of sculpture and decorative art objects.
+In the years between the Foundation's establishment and the opening of the museum, the Putnam Foundation Collection paintings remained on loan to institutions such as the Metropolitan Museum of Art in New York City, the National Gallery in Washington, DC, and Harvard University's Fogg Art Museum.
+In 1965, the paintings were reunited, and hung in their new permanent quarters at the Timken.
+Located on the Prado in San Diego's beautiful Balboa Park, the museum displays more than 60 extraordinary artworks, predominantly paintings augmented by a small holding of sculpture and decorative art objects.

 The works in the Putnam Foundation Collection are primarily in three distinct areas: European old master paintings, 18th and 19th-century American art, and Russian icons.
 Each collection boasts unique and priceless representations of the specific genre.
-Notable works in the collection include Rembrandt's Saint Bartholomew (the only painting by the Dutch artist on view in San Diego); Pieter Bruegel the Elder's Parable of the Sower; John Singleton Copley's portrait of Mrs. Thomas Gage; Eastman Johnson's classic The Cranberry Harvest, Island of Nantucket; and Jean-Baptiste-Camille Corot's View of Volterra.
+Notable works in the collection include Rembrandt's Saint Bartholomew (the only painting by the Dutch artist on public display in San Diego); Pieter Bruegel the Elder's Parable of the Sower; John Singleton Copley's Portrait of Mrs. Thomas Gage; Eastman Johnson's classic The Cranberry Harvest, Island of Nantucket; and Jean-Baptiste-Camille Corot's View of Volterra.